 If you miss a dose, use it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose.
 Use your next dose at the regular time.
 Do not double the dose to catch up.

-Are you currently using Naftin topical?
+Are you currently using Naftin Gel Topical Antifungals?

 This survey is being conducted by the WebMD marketing sciences department.